bcgov/bcgov-wordpress-block-theme/documentation/docs/guide/setting/Using-BCGov-Block-Theme.md

 The Site Editor’s Template Parts section displays a list of all template parts.
 You can create template parts using the Add New button.
 In this view, you can also clear customizations from theme template parts and delete user-created template parts should an error be made while editing inside the editor.

+## Customisable Site Identity

+Elements of the site's identity can be modified, including:

+- **Site Title**  the title of your site as it appears in Google search results
+- **Tagline**  the tagline for your site as it appears in Google search results
+- **Site Icon**  the icon that displays in the browser tab when your website is loaded, and beside a browser bookmark for your website

+Be mindful of editing the site title and tagline if you are currently using the AIOSEO (All-in-One Search Engine Optimization) plugin.
+It may be handling these values automatically.
+If you are not sure if the AIOSEO plugin is being used, it's best to leave the values alone.

+By default, the BC Government site icon will be applied to your website.
+If you wish to use your own icon, there are a few things to keep in mind.

+- The icon should have a 1:1 aspect ratio and be 48 pixels by 48 pixels in size
+- The icon should be in .png format and have a transparent background
+- The icon should be renamed to favicon.ico
+- The icon should be relevant to the content of your website

+### Instructions

+If you wish to replace your favicon and you have already made the above considerations, you can upload your icon to the WordPress Media Library by navigating to Media > Library from the Wordpress Dashboard.
+Then go to "Add New Media File" and either drop a file into the box or select a file.

+To get to the Site Identity options, navigate to Appearance > Theme Options.
+On the Theme Options page, search for a blue link named "Additional CSS".
+This will navigate you to the site Editor.
+Then, select "Site Identity" from the list.
+You will have the option to edit Site Title, Tagline, or Site Icon.

+If changing the site icon, you will be able to select an image from your Media Library.
+You will also have the chance to crop the image.